Picture of Mia Hill

 Have you ever wondered where fleas go on bunnies?
 Despite their fluffy appearances, bunnies can easily fall victim to fleas just like any other animal.
 However, since bunnies are constantly grooming themselves, fleas tend to avoid the bunny’s face and head area as they are more likely to be disturbed.

-Instead, fleas often make their homes in areas that the bunny has a difficult time reaching – such as behind the ears, around the tail, and in the folds of skin.
+Instead, fleas often make their homes in areas that the bunny has a difficult time reaching, such as behind the ears, around the tail, and in the folds of skin.
 Although fleas might not be easily visible, it’s important to keep your bunny flea-free to keep them healthy and happy.

-What attracts fleas in rabbits?
+What attracts fleas to rabbits?

 Rabbits that spend a lot of time outdoors are especially vulnerable to flea infestations.
 Fleas thrive in warm and humid conditions, so it’s crucial to keep your rabbit’s living area clean and dry and check for signs of fleas regularly.
+Female fleas lay up to 50 eggs every day, leading to rapid infestations if not addressed promptly.

 Additionally, it’s essential to use flea prevention products specifically designed for rabbits to keep them free of these annoying bugs.
 By taking preventative measures, you can ensure that your rabbit remains healthy and flea-free.